Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Experimental Setup

 \subsection{Selected Baselines}

 We compare our models against twelve state-of-the-art methods from the hypergraph learning literature.
 From the \emph{undirected} hypergraph-learning literature we include HGNN~\citep{feng2019hypergraph}, HNHN~\citep{HNHN2020}, UniGCNII~\citep{ijcai21-UniGNN}, LEGCN~\citep{LEGCN}, HyperND~\citep{tudisco}, AllDeepSets and AllSetTransformer~\citep{allset}, ED-HNN~\citep{wang2022equivariant}, SheafHyperGNN~\citep{duta} and PhenomNN~\citep{wang2023hypergraphenergyfunctionshypergraph}.
 From the \emph{directed} hypergraph-learning literature, we consider GeDi-HNN~\citep{fiorini2024let} and DHGNN~\citep{DHGNN} as our baselines.
 DHGNN was originally designed for link prediction on directed graph datasets and relies on a learnable embedding table to represent node features.
 In our evaluation, we report the model's performance using both this original embedding approach and an alternative setup with explicit node features.
-We adapted their implementation of the approximate Laplacian operator as it was originally tailored for directed graphs, despite their definition in principle working also for directed hypergraphs.
-Among the baselines present in the literature, we also examined DHMConv~\citep{dhmconv}, which is introduced as a spatial convolution for directed hypergraphs.
-In practice, though, its implementation is designed for directed 2-uniform hypergraphs (i.e. standard graphs).
-Unlike spectral approaches such as DHGNN, which leverage a Laplacian construction, spatial methods such as DHMConv rely on edge-wise indexing mechanisms that are inherently tied to a graph structure and cannot be meaningfully applied to the directed hypergraph setting considered in our work, where each hyperedge can contain multiple nodes and are not restricted to pair-wise relations.